-The names of all the profiles stored on your system are shown under Profile Name, whether or not they are associated with the onboard memory of the Vengeance M60.
+The names of all the profiles stored on your system are shown under Profile Name, whether or not they are associated with a profile slot on the Vengeance M90.
 If the profile is associated with an application, the name will appear under Application.
 Right-clicking either the profile name or the application brings up a context menu with the following actions: